 a.
 M & A

-Now: Under the new M&A rule and regulations in recent years, foreign companies CAN:
+Now: Under the new M&A rule and regulations in recent years, foreign companies

 i.
 Acquire existing shares or new shares of domestic enterprise;